6 Ways to Prevent Frozen Pipes This Winter

 When pipes freeze, they build pressure, which eventually leads to a burst pipe.
 An excellent way to prevent that buildup of pressure is to allow your faucets to drip.
 You don't have to let your faucets drip all winter, but when Mount Prospect, IL, is going to experience especially frigid temperatures, then it is a good idea.

-Last, on unusually cold nights, open the cabinet doors under sinks to allow the heat to circulate.
+Last, on unusually cold nights, open the cabinet doors under sinks to allow the heat to circulate in.
 You can also place a heater aimed under the sink to keep the space warm.

 All of the above pipe freeze prevention tips are helpful, but a water mitigation expert might be able to offer more specific advice.
 In any case, do what you can to stay warm and prevent disaster.